docsifyjs/awesome-docsify/README.md

 - [docsify-pangu](https://github.com/sy-records/docsify-pangu) - A docsify plugin for Chinese and English, numbers, symbols and automatically add spaces between. [@sy-records](https://github.com/sy-records).
 - [docsify-gtlfexplorer](https://github.com/X-Ryl669/docsify-gltfexplorer) - A plugin to embed a manipulable 3D model in your documentation.
 - [docsify-corner](https://github.com/Koooooo-7/docsify-corner) - A enhancement plugin for more repo widgets in top right corner, such as `Gitlab`. [@Koooooo-7](https://github.com/Koooooo-7)
+- [docsify-autoHeader](https://github.com/markbattistella/docsify-autoHeaders) - Turn your markdown into a cascading numbered document.
+Great for large documentation without manually numbering all the headings. [@markbattistella](https://github.com/markbattistella)

 ## Themes